 The Code for Sustainable Homes (CSH) aims to achieve a step-change in environmental performance of new UK homes.
-The code is targeted at architects, home designers and builders of new homes.
-It covers water use, waste generation, and the use of lowpolluting materials and processes.
+The code is targeted at architects, homes designers and builders of new homes.
+It covers water use, waste generation, and the use of low-polluting materials and processes.